 Method 4: Solving Inequalities Graphically

 This deep dive covers Method 4: Solving Inequalities Graphically within Graphical Solutions for GCSE Mathematics.
 Revise Graphical Solutions in Algebra for GCSE Mathematics with 9 exam-style questions and 6 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 7 of 9 in this topic.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
+It is section 7 of 10 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position